MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/bitlocker-csp.md

 <a href="" id="encryptionmethodbydrivetype"></a>**EncryptionMethodByDriveType**

-Allows you to set the default encrytion method for each of the different drive types: operating system drives, fixed data drives, and removable data drives.
-Hidden, system and recovery partitions are skipped from encryption.
+Allows you to set the default encryption method for each of the different drive types: operating system drives, fixed data drives, and removable data drives.
+Hidden, system, and recovery partitions are skipped from encryption.
 This setting is a direct mapping to the Bitlocker Group Policy &quot;Choose drive encryption method and cipher strength (Windows 10 [Version 1511] and later)&quot;.
 <table>
 <tr>
     <th>Home</th>